Graduate Student Celebration

 Memorial Union 109 and via Zoom

-Join us for our Botany and Plant Pathology Graduate Student Research Celebration event on May 6th, 2022 in a new hybrid format.
+Join us for our Botany and Plant Pathology Graduate Student Research Celebration event on May 10th, 2024 in a new hybrid format.
 Graduate students will present their research in-person to both a live and online audience.
+Our moderator for the symposium will be Diana Ruggiero (PhD) from the Leiboff Lab.

 Please register if you are planning to attend this event.
 Zoom link will be sent in a follow-up email.
 All registrants will be entered into a raffle drawing for various prizes.